 Academic excellence.
 Support excellence initiatives aimed at moving students from minimum expectations to maximum achievement.
 Districts should be rewarded for significant incremental gains and students should be rewarded who complete the “distinguished achievement program” of more rigorous high school courses.

 Accountability.
 Support additional reform of testing and accountability models to reflect realistic academic growth expectations.
+Suspend the Accountability System for the 2020-21 academic year on account of the COVID-19 pandemic.
+Administer STAAR as report only for the 2020-21 academic year.

 Adult Basic Education.
 Support ABE that focuses on serving students who will be able to acquire the level of basic skills needed to enter the workforce.